Dominic Oduro

 Dominic Oduro (born 13 August 1985) is a Ghanaian professional footballer who plays as a forward.
-Oduro is currently the assistant coach of the Charlotte FC Academy side competing in the United Premier Soccer League.
+Oduro is currently an assistant coach for San Antonio’s FC (USL Championship).
+Oduro was formerly the assistant coach of the Charlotte FC Academy side competing in the United Premier Soccer League.

 Early career and education

 Oduro started his playing career in Ghana, playing for both Prempeh College and the University of Ghana before transferring to Virginia Commonwealth University in 2004.
 He appeared in 41 matches for VCU, scoring 18 goals and earning five assists, and being honoured with the 2004 Colonial Athletic Association Player of the Year award and a Third Team All-American spot.
 Oduro helped the Rams reach the quarterfinals of the 2004 NCAA Tournament, VCU's highest ever appearance.
 He also played for Richmond Kickers Future in the USL Premier Development League in 2005, scoring 16 goals in 13 games.

 Club career

 FC Dallas

 Oduro was selected in the second round (22nd overall) of the 2006 MLS SuperDraft by FC Dallas.
 He made his first team debut on 28 June 2006, as a substitute for Kenny Cooper and scored his first MLS goal on 8 July 2006 against New York Red Bulls.
 During his three-year stay in Dallas, Oduro impressed fans and coaches with his blazing speed and effort.
 He was primarily used as a second-half substitute, to provide a spark to the clubs attack, and ultimately appeared in 70 league matches for FC Dallas, with his most productive season coming in 2008 in which he netted 5 goals in 25 matches.